 Ms. Choi is fluent in Korean and is a member of the firm’s Korea practice.

-Ms. Choi is a board member and former President of the Korean Community Lawyers Association and is a member of the Korean American Bar Association and Mensa International.
+Ms. Choi is a board member and former President of the Korean Community Lawyers Association, a member of the Executive Committee of the Los Angeles County Bar Association, and a member of the Korean American Bar Association and Mensa International.

 Achieved a complete defense verdict on behalf of one of the world’s largest chip manufacturers after a three-week jury trial in a $175 million breach of contract lawsuit.